 - Because it is based in the United Kingdom, customer service may take longer than some American payment gateways.

-Amazon Payments is a payment processor that caters to both Amazon merchants and customers.
+Amazon Pay is a payment processor that caters to both Amazon merchants and customers.
 Millions of people use Amazon to buy and sell, and this payment option is quick, simple, and secure.
 Amazon Pay (merchant) and Login And Pay (shopper) are the two options for Amazon Payments.

 Amazon Pay is designed for online retailers and sellers who want to give their customers a pleasant shopping experience.
 The package includes tools and features designed to attract new customers, turn them into repeat customers, and streamline their shopping process and improve customer loyalty through customizable recurring payments.